Rocket-Show/rocketshow/README.md

 Building is recommended on a Raspberry Pi device with enough storage.
 Steps to follow:

+- Upload the new rocketshow.jar to rocketshow.net → /install
 - Switch to user `root`:

 ````shell